Rajnish Rai: Claim of corruption in uranium mining

 In April 2015 the government gave Rai a new posting to the Central Reserve Police Force.
-In this role he was to move to Jadugora, a remote location were the Uranium Corporation of India operates the Jaduguda uranium mine.
+In this role he was to move to Jadugora, a remote location where the Uranium Corporation of India operates the Jaduguda uranium mine.
 Rai complained of the remoteness of the transfer, saying that it would separate him from his family.
 Rai also claimed that this posting was a government punishment due to his role in arresting other police officers in the death of Sohrabuddin Sheikh.

 His role in this post was as chief vigilance officer in accord with Central Vigilance Commission guidelines.
 In this role Rai made claims of massive corruption amounting to theft of crores of rupees.
 Rai's report claimed corruption in awarding the government contract to conduct uranium mining.
 The nature of corruption was dismissing lower bids from eligible contractors due to technicalities in completing a form, while overlooking comparable errors in the form of the selected contractor's significantly higher bid.
 Overall, Rai wanted investigation of various contracts over 2008-2015 and amounting to Rs 970 crore.

 He also reported that the Indian army including the Sashastra Seema Bal had killed two members of the National Democratic Front of Boroland in a fake police encounter.
 The killing happened on 30 March, and Rai documented the investigation on 17 April.
 In his report, Rai claimed that multiple government agencies coordinated to perform the killing.
 In June 2017 the government transferred Rai to another post with immediate effect and the unusual order that he need not give any orientation to the person replacing him at his post.

 When he reported these things to the Ranchi office of the Central Bureau of Investigation, the Home Ministry issued a criminal chargesheet against him which included accusations that he incorrectly or inappropriately conducted the investigation.
 The chargesheet also had the effect of making Rai ineligible for an anticipated promotion.